|Fishing Home||Contact Us||News||DNR Home|

 Small Impoundments - Small impoundments are in great fishing condition and are not yet ice covered.
 Some small impoundments will receive a January trout stocking so check the 2015 fishing regulations to see if your favorite water is on the stocking schedule.

-Jennings Randolph Lake - There has been no recent reports of angler success at Jennings Randolph Lake is currently 26 feet below conservation pool and dropping slowly.
-Anglers should target smallmouth bass with crankbaits and topwater lures.
-Boaters will not be able to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
-Launching fees are no longer charged for the WV ramp.
-A $5 per day fee is still being collected for the Maryland Ramp.
+Jennings Randolph Lake - There has been no recent reports of angler success at Jennings Randolph Lake.
+The West Virginia boat launch is closed for the season due to the low lake level so boaters should use the Maryland ramp.
+A $5 per day fee is collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
 Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx